 Perhaps the court papers went to a previous address or you ignored them?
 Here the Prove It letter below is not appropriate.

 You can see if there has been a CCJ issued in the last six years by checking your credit records.
-If there is a CCJ for a debt you do not recognise, that article explains how to find out more information about it.
+If there is a CCJ for a debt you do not recognise, that link also explains how to find out more information about it.

 Send a Prove It letter